sid22/retwitter/README.md

 ### Threads
-The user idenitified in the token creates a thread of tweets.
+The user identified in the token creates a thread of tweets.
 The tweets is a thread will have
 ```
 "is_threaded": True
 ```